zultron/goldibox/README.md

   - The 12VDC peltier junction can switch to cool or heat
 - "L298N motor driver module," about $5
   - Used to switch peltier junction polarity positive/negative/off
-  - Used to switch fan on/off
 - "100k thermistor," about $5
   - Temperature sensor input
 - "Thermagon 6100" heat-conductive pad, about $5
   - Conducts fridge temperature to thermistor
-- "Barrel to terminal block male adapter," about $5
-  - Connects 5V BeagleBone power from L298N module power regulator
+- "Mosfet Arduino module", about $8
+  - Switches fan on/off
-- BeagleBone, about $60
+- PocketBeagle, about $25
   - The controller running Machinekit
   - Wireless network interface is a plus